Malpractices and Maladministration Policies

-Malpractice may include a range of issues from the failure to maintain appropriate records to quality assurance processes and policies.
+Malpractice may include a range of issues from the failure to maintain appropriate records, Quality Assurance processes and policies.
+These policies also cover misconduct.

-Maladministration is any activity or practice which is non-compliant with administrative regulations and requirements and includes the application of persistent mistakes or poor teaching.
+Maladministration is any activity or practice which is non-compliant with administrative regulations and requirements.
+It also includes the application of persistent mistakes or poor teaching.

 Malpractice is any activity or practice which deliberately contradicts the regulations and compromises the integrity of the internal or external assessment process and/or the validity of qualifications.
 It includes any deliberate actions, neglect, default or other practice that compromises, or could compromise: